 I’ve had a couple of crystal pendulums for as long as I can remember and I would ask them the odd question about whether I’d get this job or that job, should I take this option or that option etc.

-I attended a fantastic pendulum workshop in Brisbane last weekend run by Kerry Marsh of Crystal Discoveries, and some of the facts that she shared about pendulums were staggering.
+I attended a fantastic pendulum workshop in Brisbane last weekend and some of the facts that were shared about pendulums were staggering.
 It really made me wonder if pendulums do in fact have all the answers – or if they can at least help us to tap into our own intuition (where I believe the answers reside).

 This post gives an overview of pendulums, how to use them, and what sorts of things you can ask them about.